-The impact of Russia's invasion on Ukraine has been beyond just the human suffering.
-According to the World Bank, Ukraine's economy is expected to shrink by an estimated 35 percent48 by the end of 2022 although the duration and intensity of the war will eventually determine the exact magnitude of the contraction.
+The impact of Russia's invasion of Ukraine has been beyond just the human suffering.
 About 53 percent of the country's GDP used to be generated by the war affected regions (including the capital of Kyiv).
-One-third of the country's industrial and agricultural production and about a quarter of the total exports came from what are now war zones.
-4.1.1 The war has reached deep into the fertile plains of the country49 The agriculture sector of Ukraine is of strategic importance to the country's economy since it provides livelihoods to approximately 13 million Ukrainians residing in the rural areas.
+One-third of the country's industrial and agricultural production and about a guarter of the total exports came from what are now war zones.
+According to the International Monetary Fund (IMF).
+Ukraine's economy will slowdown by 34.5 percent in the first quarter of 2023.
+The economic recovery will commence with a 6 percent growth in the second quarter; and 11.9 percent and 21 percent in the third and fourth quarters respectively.48 The war has reached deep into the fertile plains of the country49 4.1.1 The agriculture sector of Ukraine is of strategic importance to the country's economy since it provides livelihoods to approximately 13 million Ukrainians residing in the rural areas.
 50 Prior to the conflict in February 2022, the sector accounted for 11 percent of the country's GDP, 20 percent of its labour force, and nearly 40 percent of the total exports51.
 As of June 1, 2022, Ukraine already witnessed direct damages worth over US\$97 billion.
 Housing, transport, and commerce and industry were found to be the most affected sectors.
 The Government of Ukraine, the World Bank Group, and the European Commission in cooperation with development partners, launched a Rapid Damage and Needs Assessment (RDNA) which reported total losses amounting to US\$252 billion.
 The damages and losses caused in Ukraine due to war is estimated to cost around US\$349 billion for reconstruction and recovery, which is more than 1.6 times the GDP of Ukraine in 2021.
+Figure 8: Estimated damages in Ukraine by sectors (US\$ billion), as of June 1, 2022 Municipal services Environment/forestry Agriculture

-Note: The World Bank's Rapid Damage and Needs Assessment (RDNA) team has defined damages as direct cost of destroyed or damaged physical assets 48 "Russian Invasion of Ukraine Impedes Post-Pandemic Economic Recovery in Emerging Europe and Central Asia", The World Bank, Link 51 "Agriculture Fact Sheet", USAID, Link
+Note: The World Bank's Rapid Damage and Needs Assessment (RDNA) team has defined damages as direct cost of destroyed or damaged physical assets.
+51 "Agriculture Fact Sheet", USAID, Link